-This article will show you how to insert an interactive checkbox in Microsoft Word for softcopy documents and a non-interactive checkbox in hardcopy (printed) documents.
-Then you can begin incorporating them into your forms, surveys, and lists.
+This article will show you how to insert an interactive checkbox in Microsoft Word for softcopy documents and a non-interactive checkbox for hardcopy (printed) documents.
+Then, you can begin incorporating them into your forms, surveys, and lists.

 Inserting Checkboxes For Hardcopy(Printed) Documents in MS Word

 Follow these steps to insert checkboxes in Hardcopy documents:

 - Place the cursor where you wish to add checkboxes.